Here’s How To Cheat Your Tax Bracket — Legally

 For those with investment accounts, chances are that you have some ugly ducklings you’d love to get rid of.
 If you’ve sold other stocks for profits that year, you can sell those stocks to realize the losses and reduce your taxable capital gains.
 Note that stocks you hold for less than a year are taxed differently from those taxed at the long-term capital gains tax rate.

 9. Choose a Traditional IRA Over a Roth IRA

-Two of the most common are Roth IRAs and traditional IRAs.
-Choose the latter if you want to lower your tax bracket.
-Unlike traditional IRAs, contributions to Roth IRAs are not tax-deductible.
+Two of the most common accounts are Roth IRAs and traditional IRAs.
+Choose the latter if you want to lower your tax bracket — unlike traditional IRAs, contributions to Roth IRAs are not tax-deductible.

 10. Consider Taking the Standard Deduction

 You can’t take the standard deduction and itemized deduction at the same time, so do the math or consult a tax professional to see which one makes sense for you.
-Also, don’t forget to explore potentially lucrative, money-saving credits like the personal exemption and the earned income tax credit.
+Also, don’t forget to explore potentially lucrative, money-saving credits like the earned income tax credit.

 - Money’s Most Influential: Where Do Americans Get Their Financial Advice?

 - Don’t Miss Out on Nominating Your Favorite Small Business To Be Featured on GOBankingRates — Ends May 31